 Topic.
 For example: All messages published to the topic

-news will be forwarded by Broker to subscribers who have subscribed to
+news will be forwarded by broker to subscribers who have subscribed to

 In the figure above, the subscribers subscribe to

-some msg to Broker and publishes it to the
+news, and then the publisher publishes a message "some msg" to Broker and publishes it to the

 news topic.
-The Broker decides to forward this message to the subscriber by matching the topic.
+The broker decides to forward this message to the subscriber by matching the topic.

 MQTT topics have a hierarchical structure and support wildcards